 Happy Harvest!
 Well, almost!
-We’re only about 1 week away!
+We’re only a few weeks away!
 We are ready to welcome in the changing season with some great decorating ideas.
 After the heat of summer – fall offers a breath of fresh air.
 It’s a moment to reflect and soak up the colors around you.
 We’ve compiled ideas that we love, and we hope you love them too!

 Put the tea kettle on, wrap up in some plaid, and get ready to celebrate the harvest!
 These ideas are easy, cheap, and look gorgeous!

 Go on a walk with the kids or the dogs and gather some of the things above to decorate with.